tatianegercina/FinTech/01-Lesson-Plans/20-Solidity/1/LessonPlan.md

 Explain to students that we will begin to learn how to program smart contracts in Ethereum using the Solidity programming language.

-By the end of this Unit, students will be writing their custom smart contracts and dApps for Ethereum!
+By the end of this unit, students will be writing their custom smart contracts and dApps for Ethereum!

 ### End Class
 ---
-© 2019 Trilogy Education Services, a 2U, Inc. brand.
+© 2020 Trilogy Education Services, a 2U, Inc. brand.
 All Rights Reserved.